Magnus167/mdToHTML/README.md

 `www.yourwebsite.com/md.htm?src=<link_to_md>`

-Note: if MD file is in the same directory as md.htm, simple the filename will suffice.
+Note: if MD file is in the same directory as md.htm, simply the filename will suffice.

 `magnus167.github.io/mdToHTML/md.htm?src=<link_to_md>`